mitomenai/TwitBlock/README.md

 ![Twitter Adblock](https://github.com/mitomenai/MakeTwitterGreatAgain/blob/main/logo.png?raw=true)

-# Anti-Verification List for Twitter
+# Anti-Verified Blocklist for Twitter

 Elon "Chief Nitwit" Musk decided anyone can purchase the verified badge.
 Fortunately, what was once a sign of legitimacy is now a verified troll indicator.